Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: Geometry of the open substack parametrising minimal curves

+\begin{proof} Assume $n\leq 5$.
+From \Cref{LPtheorem} we have that $\Min{n}\simeq [W/\Gm]$ for some finite rank representation $W$; in particular, it is a vector bundle over the classifying stack $B\Gm=[\Spec(\bf{k})/\Gm]$ and the induced map to $B\Gm$ classifies the $\Gm$-torsor associated to the Hodge line bundle.
+As pulling back along vector bundles induces an isomorphism of Chow rings, we deduce that $A^*(\Min{n})=A^*(B\Gm)=\mathbb{Z}[t]$.
+The generator $t$ is equal to the pullback of the class of universal line bundle over $B\Gm$, and hence we can identify it with the Hodge line bundle $\lambda$.

-\begin{proof} We explain the notation in case $n=6$.
+We explain the notation in the case $n=6$.
 Chow rings of Grassmannians are well known \cite[\S\S 4.3 and 5.6]{3264}, so we only highlight their main features.
 There is a short exact sequence of tautological vector bundles